jrtx0/yinwangdl/README.md

 ## yinwangdl
-Download Yin Wang all blog and convert to pdf.
+download Yin Wang all blog and convert to pdf.

 ### Usage